From No Time to Rag Time

 From No Time to Rag Time is an album by European jazz group the Vienna Art Orchestra featuring variations on compositions by Anthony Braxton, Ornette Coleman, Scott Joplin, Hans Koller, Charles Mingus, Fritz Pauer, Bud Powell and Roswell Rudd which was first released in 1983 on the Hat ART label.

 Reception

-The Allmusic review stated: "Powerful atonal improvisors Lauren Newton, Mathies Ruegg leading and conducting the 13-piece group.
-The best soloists are Herbert Joos on flugelhorn, Harry Sokal on sax/flute, and Wolfgang Pusching on sax. ...
-The best cuts are 'Variations About Silence (For Ornette),' and 'Jelly Roll, but Mingus Rolls Better'".
+Writing for Allmusic, reviewer Michael G. Nastos commended the 13-member band as “powerful atonal improvisors,” especially Lauren Newton (vocals), Herbert Joos (flugelhorn), Harry Sokal (saxophone and flute), and Wolfgang Puschnig (saxophone).
+Nastos recommended “Variations About Silence (For Ornette)” and “Jelly Roll, but Mingus Rolls Better” as the best tracks on the album.